 Lucy Shaw, Oxford ASPIRE Manager, Oxford University Museums

-Ghislaine Wood, Acting Director, Sainsbury Centre for Visual Arts, UEA
+Ghislaine Wood, Deputy Director, Sainsbury Centre for Visual Arts, UEA